-If full scale, that is, all 1s, is written to the hysteresis register for a particular channel, the DATA ${\rm HIGH}$ and DATA ${\rm LOW}$ registers for that channel no longer act as limit registers as previously described, but instead act as storage registers for the maximum and minimum conversion results returned from conversions on a channel over any given period of time.
-This function is useful in applications where the widest span of actual conversion results is required rather than using the alert to signal that an intervention is necessary.
+If full scale, that is, all 1s, is written to the hysteresis register for a particular channel, the DATA{HIGH} and DATA{LOW} registers for that channel no longer act as limit registers as previously described, but instead act as storage registers for the maximum and minimum conversion results returned from conversions on a channel over any given period of time.
+This function is useful in applications where the widest span of actual conversion results is required rather than using the ALERT to signal that an intervention is necessary.
 This function could be useful for monitoring temperature extremes during refrigerated goods transportation.

-It must be noted that on power-up, the contents of the DATA ${\rm HIGH}$ register for each channel are full scale, while the contents of the DATA ${\rm LOW}$ registers are zero scale by default.
+It must be noted that on power-up, the contents of the DATA{HIGH} register for each channel are full scale, while the contents of the DATA{LOW} registers are zero scale by default.
 Therefore, minimum and maximum conversion values being stored in this way are lost if power is removed or cycled.

-ALERT STATUS REGISTER
+ALERT STATUS REGISTER (CH1 TO CH4)

-The alert status register is an 8-bit read/write register that provides information on an alert event.
-If a conversion results in activating the ALERT pin or the Alert_Flag bit in the conversion result register, as described in the Limit Registers section, the alert status register may be read to gain further information.
-It contains two status bits per channel, one corresponding to the DATA{HIGH} limit and the other to the DATA{LOW} limit.
+The alert status register is an 8-bit, read/write register that provides information on an alert event.
+If a conversion result activates the ALERT pin or the Alert_Flag bit in the conversion result register, as described in the Limit Registers section, the alert status register may be read to gain further information.
+The Alert Status Register contains two status bits per channel, one corresponding to the DATA{HIGH} limit and the other to the DATA{LOW} limit.
 The bit with a status of 1 shows where the violation occurred-that is, on which channel-and whether the violation occurred on the upper or lower limit.
 If a second alert event occurs on the other channel between receiving the first alert and interrogating the alert status register, the corresponding bit for that alert event is also set.